Per-Scholas-Org/product-engineering-proposals/SBA-JAVA-REACT-Tier-2.md

 **Requirements**:

 1. **User Authentication**: Implement a secure user authentication system that allows users to sign up, log in, and log out.
-The system should store user data securely in the SQL database and utilize JSON Web Tokens (JWT) for session management.
+The system should store user data securely in the SQL database and utilize JSON Web Tokens (JWT) for authentication and authorization.

 2. **Product Catalog**: Create a product catalog that displays a list of products with their names, images, descriptions, and prices.
 Users should be able to search and filter products based on categories or keywords.